• Skip to primary navigation

 Cutting up an air fryer whole chicken on a cutting board.

 The leftovers can be stored in an airtight container for up to 4 days in the refrigerator or up to 4 months in the freezer.
+If I freeze some leftover chicken, I transfer it to the fridge to thaw overnight.
 Make an extra air fryer chicken on the weekend so you always have extra protein on hand.
 Some tasty dishes and soups you can whip up with leftover chicken include:

 Other air fryer chicken recipes